-The security concerns relating to the guideline for financial considerations are set out in AG ¶ 18, which reads:
+The security concerns relating to the guideline for financial considerations are set out in AG ¶ 18, which reads in pertinent part:

 Failure to live within one's means, satisfy debts, and meet financial obligations may indicate poor self-control, lack of judgment, or unwillingness to abide by rules and regulations, all of which can raise questions about an individual's reliability, trustworthiness, and ability to protect classified or sensitive information.
 Financial distress can also be caused or exacerbated by, and thus can be a possible indicator of, other issues of personal security concern such as excessive gambling, mental health conditions, substance misuse, or alcohol abuse or dependence.
 An individual who is financially overextended is at greater risk of having to engage in illegal or otherwise questionable acts to generate funds.
-Affluence that cannot be explained by known sources of income is also a security concern insofar as it may result from criminal activity, including espionage.

-AG $\P$ 19 describes three conditions that could raise security concerns and may be disqualifying in this case:
+AG ¶ 19 describes three conditions that could raise security concerns and may be disqualifying in this case:3